computational-psychology/template_experiment/README.md

 # Code templates for experiments using HRL
+Authors: Guillermo Aguilar - Joris Vincent

 Repository containing templates to be used with [HRL](https://github.com/computational-psychology/hrl)

+The repository has

-The repository works as a tutorial, showing step-by-step the different coding components that are necessary to build a psychophysical experiment with HRL.
+- a tutorial, showing step-by-step the different coding components that are necessary to build a psychophysical experiment with HRL.

+- ready to use experiment templates, if you have already used these templates before.

-If it is the first time using `HRL`, then start by looking at `0_basics`.
+If it is the first time using `HRL`, then start by looking at the tutorial, starting by the folder `0_basics`.

-Alternatively you can take a look at a working experiment example, for example the experiment inside `5_mutual_matching`.

-In each experiment folder there is a markdown file `.md` that explains the logic, and a script `run_experiment.py` that starts the experiment;
+In each experiment folder there is a markdown file `.md` that explains the logic, and a script `run_experiment.py` that starts the experiment.
-this is always the entry point to the templates.
+This is always the entry point to the templates.
 So to run an example, just do

 `python run_experiment.py`

 and type `demo` as observer name.